To tubeless or not to tubeless? The pro-tubeless party suggests that you think of these features:

 Here’s a picture of a well-taped rim.
 The tape runs from bead to bead with no unsightly wrinkles.

-Some folks get pretty would up about the brand of sealant that they use.
+Some folks get pretty wound up about the brand of sealant that they use.
 Stan’s keeps improving, largely pushed along by the good folks at Orange Seal.
 I’ve had great luck with sealant from those guys as well as the stuff from Bontrager (now blue!) and Specialized.

 There are little touches and techniques that happen once everything is ready to be put together.
 Ryan and Matt at the Downtown shop like to put a tubeless patch between the valve and the rim tape to create a better seal.
 I do the same when I remember.